davedx/sublime-text-browserify/README.md

 This plug-in is used for navigating modules within browserified projects.
 It's adapted from the package by https://github.com/trabianmatt but doesn't need redis.

+# Shortcuts

+The following commands are available:

+    ctrl+r - Navigate to the module referenced within a `require` statement on the current line alt+leftclick - Same as above.
+Note: you need to click once to select the thing first... ctrl+u - Remove all unused requires.
+Note: The regular expression is quite rigid; requires must conform to current coding standards.

 # Installation

 ## via Source Control